DaveCThompson/HUE9000/prds/RF-1.md

 #### **Modified Files (4)**

 *   `src/js/terminalManager.js` (Major)
-    *   Will be refactored to implement the decoupled lifecycle, watchdog timer, and event-based communication.
+    *   Will be refactored to implement the simplified, decoupled lifecycle.
+Watchdog logic will be removed.
 *   `src/js/scanOrchestrator.js` (Medium)
-    *   Will be updated to manage its UI cleanup and the ARIA live region.
+    *   Will be updated to implement the `_cleanup()` method and manage its full UI lifecycle.
 *   `src/js/scanFSM.js` (Minor)
-    *   Final states will be adjusted to provide clear status (aborted, error, completed) for the feedback loop.
+    *   Will be updated to include the `after` transition for the 15-second timeout.
+Final states will be adjusted for clear status reporting.
 *   `src/js/terminalMessages.js` (Minor)
     *   New message strings for abort/error states will be added.